All Episodes

 This is another cutting edge of societal evolution story.

-We were all supposed to stop drinking coffee because it's gonna cause heart attacks and so forth, right?
+Now they've, remember, it wasn't long ago, years, not too many years ago, we were all supposed to stop drinking coffee because it was going to cause heart attacks and so forth, right?

-It hardened their around cells, and it was it was really bad.
+It hardened their around cells and it was really bad.

 Researchers have also been investigating the possibility that coffee could protect against neurodegenerative diseases like Alzheimer's and Parkinson's.